plotly/graphing-library-docs/_posts/plotly_js/guides/migrating-to-v4/2026-07-17-migrating-to-v4.md

 Auto-computed contrast colors (heatmap text, `insidetextfont` on bars, waterfall, pie, and sunburst traces) are now picked by WCAG contrast ratio instead of a brightness formula.
-Labels on saturated mid-tone fills can switch between dark grey and white.
+Labels on saturated mid-tone fills can switch between dark gray and white.
 Set the font color explicitly to pin it.

 ---